Seneca-Scholars/SS-Status-C6/status.md

+## 08/07/25
+Today, we walked through more React, but moreso focused on hierarchies.
+I get it, so that's nice.
+I am going to work on some more at home today since I am on the frontend development team and we will spend time with React this project.
+We also dabbled with Tailwind and honestly I do not care for it, I really think the style attribute in HTML does that, but that's programming--a million ways to do the same thing.

 ## 08/06/25
 Josh's last day was today.
 The cohort went to Whirlyball, and had a great time.
 I did pretty good if I do say so myself, and I did score a goal so BOOM.
 Two members of C4 joined us, Aria and Tonya, while the others went to a Cubs game for intern appreciation day